Top JIRA Metrics to Boost Productivity

 For agile teams, tracking productivity can quickly become overwhelming, especially when too many metrics clutter the process.
+Agile metrics are quantitative tools used by agile software development teams to assess productivity, track team performance, and monitor progress.
 Many teams feel they’re working hard without seeing the progress they expect.
 By focusing on a handful of high-impact JIRA metrics, teams can gain clear, actionable insights that streamline decision-making and help them stay on course.

 These five essential metrics highlight what truly drives productivity, enabling teams to make informed adjustments that propel their work forward.